opspawn/opspawn-development/memory-bank/progress.md

 13. API-Scheduler integration for task submission and agent triggering (**Blocked** - Phase 3).
 14. Asynchronous messaging implemented using Dramatiq + RabbitMQ (**Completed & Verified** - Phase 3).
 15. Integration tests for async workflow (**Completed** - Phase 3).
+16. **Task 7.2 Debugging (2025-04-13 Late Session):** Focused on diagnosing the `live_dramatiq_worker` fixture's failure to launch a functional subprocess.
+Attempts included using `sys.executable`, minimal environment variables, prepending `dotenv run --`, and capturing stderr via PIPE.
+All attempts failed to produce a working subprocess or capture any output/errors, indicating a fundamental issue with `subprocess.Popen` in the fixture context.
+Documented findings in `memory-bank/debugging/2025-04-13_task7.2_fixture_subprocess_failure.md`.
+Confirmed the plan is to revert to using a manually launched worker for the next debugging session.